gradie42/Portfolio/Documentation.md

   - 4 : delete a word
   - 5 : quit

+## How the program will react after the selection of one number from the menu

-For the first the program will ask you to write a word in french or english and then it will ask you to write the translation.
+1 : For the first the program will ask you to write a word in french or english and then it will ask you to write the translation.

-Secondly, the program will ask you a word in english or french and and then it will ask you to write the translation for the word.
+2 : Secondly, the program will ask you a word in english or french and and then it will ask you to write the translation for the word.
 If your respond it's correct, the program will add 1 point to the word.
 If it is not correct you will have the display of the sentance " Incorrect.
 The correct answer was : {correct_answer}"

+3 : Thristly, you will have the list of the word with their translation and the number of the points.
+Each word will be associated to the a number.
+Thsi number will permit to select a word on the list and to delete it.

+4 : Te program will display the list of the word and you will need to select one number associated to the word that you want to delete.

+5 : the prorgam will close.

 ## Some things, I need to ameliorate in this program :